 ***** EPAFS *****

 We, in student employment, use three EPAFs specifically for students and two which we share with the entire university personnel.
 For additional help, simply go to Help with Electronic Personnel Action Forms (EPAFs).
-Specific information can be found about hiring hourly, hiring salaried, reactivating (renewing), and terminating student employees through the use of EPAFs.
+Specific information can be found about hiring hourly, hiring salaried, reactivating (renewing), and terminating student assignments through the use of EPAFs.
 There is also help with increasing their wages or changing supervisors or timekeeping organizations.

 ***** REFERRALS & FWS *****